THCa vs. THC: Differences in Potency, Side Effects & Benefits

 What percent of THCa is high?

-The conversion of THCa to THC is not exact, but generally, most of the THCa that exists in a plant before it’s decarboxylated is converted to THC, which produces the effects you want.
+The conversion of THCa to THC is not exact, but generally, most of the THCa that exists in a plant before it’s decarboxylated is converted to THC.
 Strains containing 15-25% THCa are generally considered to be high in THC.

 What is different about THCa?